 While one of the four blithely reaches out to President Nixon and, to no one’s surprise, becomes a penpal, Turn-bullet is pulling strings in Washington on behalf of the missing soldier, who has become a captive laborer in a Chinese radio factory, there charming factory co-workers and audiences of exhibition wrestling but not pleasing the Communist Party.

-Here was an early stab at designing a cover.
-It can remain here for its collection of paraphernalia illustrating things that show up in the story.
+This page has an image of my first stab at designing a cover.
+The collection of paraphernalia in the photo there, from my own personal piles of culch, illustrates things that show up in the story.